 There’s nothing quite like a Heist Escape Room, whether its tricking guards to escape a prison, or grabbing as much cash as possible before escaping a casino; these are Escape Rooms with realistic settings, that will have you feeling like a criminal mastermind.

 Sci-fi Escape Rooms are filled with clever puzzles, crazy clues and props, and have some of the biggest twists and surprises.
-Whether it’s stopping a deadly leak in a immersive Lab, or going on a time traveling adventure; these rooms are for the cleverest of clogs.
+Fancy going on a time traveling adventure?
+These rooms are for the cleverest of clogs.

 Historic Escape Rooms are a must for history buffs and puzzle lovers.
 These rooms have accurate and immersive settings, with clues and puzzles that hark back to times of old.
 You could be in a museum, searching for lost artefacts or even in a complete recreation of Shakespeare’s home.